SciTS: Scientific Time Series Understanding and Generation with LLMs: Results and Discussion

 Table~\ref{tab: understanding} compares text-only LLMs, multimodal LLMs, and time series models on understanding tasks across different scientific disciplines, with results reported as the average F1 score across tasks in each discipline.
 Overall, models achieve limited performance on scientific domains such as astronomy, neuroscience, and physiology, possibly due to these scientific domains being largely absent from the training data of general-purpose models.
 Performance is particularly low for bioacoustics and radar, with F1 scores below 10\%, highlighting the challenging nature of the SciTS benchmark.
 In contrast, nearly all models achieve strong performance on economics (except LLaMA3), as this domain is closer to general knowledge and thus falls within the scope of general-purpose models.
 It is worth noting that for the urbanism domain, the results in Table~\ref{tab: understanding} are primarily from Task URU04\footnote{The mapping of task IDs to their corresponding tasks is provided in Table~\ref{tab: task Overview}.}, an anomaly detection task with relatively few instances.
 Most models effectively perform random guessing, and the highest F1 score (bolded) largely reflects a bias toward a single class.
 In fact, GPT-4.1-mini and Qwen-2.5-VL achieve higher accuracy with detailed results provided in Appendix~\ref{sec:more_results}.

 Overall, multimodal LLMs that take images as input outperform text-only LLMs, possibly because tasks requiring high-level understanding do not strongly depend on precise numerical values, and representing time series as text can produce extremely long inputs that are difficult for LLMs to process.
 Converting time series into images compresses these long sequences more effectively.
 We also found models specialised for time series do not necessarily surpass general-purpose LLMs across many domains, which indicates that when exposed to data domains unseen during training, LLMs demonstrate stronger generalisation capabilities.
-Across most domains, the proposed TimeOmni model ranks first, achieving the overall best performance, with Gemini2.5-Flash ranking second.
+Across most domains, the illustrated TimeOmni framework achieves the overall best performance, with Gemini2.5-Flash ranking second.